-Cloud degree programs like WGU’s online cloud and systems administration bachelor’s degree can give you the skills and credentials you need to fill this big tech gap in cloud computing.
+Cloud degree programs like WGU’s online cloud computing bachelor’s degree can give you the skills and credentials you need to fill this big tech gap in cloud computing.

 But you may be thinking, ‘I’m not sure if I just want a cloud job for the rest of my life.’
 Well, you’re in luck.
 The cloud degree at WGU doesn’t just prepare you for a cloud career.
 In fact, most cloud degrees give you training for many other IT jobs, as well as giving you the extra qualifications you need to fulfill responsibilities related to the cloud.
 This kind of program can give you an edge over the competition when it comes to many IT jobs.